damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 ## **How to document the maintenance?**

-*Maintenance instructions can provide the necessary information for makers to maintain the system effectively and additional information may provide to facilitate the modification of the system.*
+*Maintenance instructions can provide the necessary information for makers to maintain the system effectively and, additional information may provide to facilitate the modification of the system.*

  ### **Maintenance instructions**

-  - **Definition:** *A maintenance instruction is a technical communication document intended to give recommendations and information necessary to maintain the system effectively.*
+  - **Definition:** *A maintenance instruction is a technical communication document intended to give recommendations and necessary information to maintain the system effectively.*

-*A maintenance manual may include a definition of the software support environment, roles, and responsibilities of the maintenance personnel, regular activities essential to the support, and so on.*

   ```
 What does include the maintenance instructions?